bevyengine/rfcs/rfcs/min-relations.md

         RelationFilter::all_of()
         .target(dorothy.entity)
         .target(elphaba.entity)
-    // You can directly chain this as set_relation_filters returns &mut Query ).build().for_each(|mut stress| {
+    // You can directly chain this as filter_relations returns &mut Query ).build().for_each(|mut stress| {
         println!("{} is friends with Dorothy and Elphaba!", source_entity);
         stress.val = 1000;